We use cookies to analyze site traffic and improve your experience.

 Key Factors

-• Strategic shift toward renewables
+• Integrated energy exposure with a shift toward renewables

 Key Metrics & Analysis